-Psychopedagogy can also be divided into Institutional Psychopedagogy, whose professional works in schools in partnership with teachers and other members of an educational institution, constituting a preventive science, and Clinical Psychopedagogy, whose work occurs in hospitals and clinics, and can count on the help of other professionals such as pediatricians, therapists and neurologists, for casesof need for patient enclosure (CAZELLA; MOLINA, 2010).
+Psychopedagogy can also be divided into Institutional Psychopedagogy, whose professional works in schools in partnership with teachers and other members of an educational institution, constituting a preventive science, and Clinical Psychopedagogy, whose work occurs in hospitals and clinics, and can count on the help of other professionals such as pediatricians, therapists and neurologists, for cases of need for patient enclosure (CAZELLA; MOLINA, 2010).

 In general, the work of the institutional psychopedagogue, object of study of this work, is to assist students with learning difficulties in a certain area and proposes the treatment of the problem from its origin, using specific methods.
-That is, the psychopedagogue analyzes the various factors involved in the development of the student and applies his methodology to optimize thelearning process (TANZAWA; MARTINS; BRENZAN, 2010).
+That is, the psychopedagogue analyzes the various factors involved in the development of the student and applies his methodology in order to optimize thelearning process (TANZAWA; MARTINS; BRENZAN, 2010).

-Every educator must ensure that all his learners learn and assimilate learning in the way that best suits the individual.
+It is the duty of every educator to ensure that all his learners learn and assimilate learning in the way that best suits the individual.
 Therefore, the importance of Psychopedagogy is unquestionable in school education, as it allows the student to learn better, develop their intelligence and potential, have a more complete growth and be more integrated into society.